 Installations of sea floor fibre optic cables are not only a slow and tedious process, but they are also expensive.
 These installations are more than just a matter of laying cables as the boats move along a these cables run for hundreds of thousands of miles at the bottom of the ocean which can be so deep that if we were to put Mount Everest in some of these places, it would be entirely submerged.
 These cables are also required to be laid on flat surfaces for the most part and thus, cable layers have to take precautionary measures to avoid coral reefs, sunken ships, ecological spheres and any other obstructions.

 Sharks are attracted to these cables and scientists and researchers have yet to figure out exactly why.
 Due to this reason, these cables vary in diameter and have different protective shielding as in some areas where sharks commonly chew up the internet; these cables are ‘shark proofed’.
-In general cables are thinner when the depth passes 8,000 feet and as nothing much happens on the seabed after 8,000 feet.
+In

 3. Human Generated Disruptions